Attacking Open-domain Question Answering by Injecting Misinformation: Introduction

-We seek to study risks of misinformation to QA models by investigating how QA models behave under contradicting contexts that are mixed with both real and fake information.
-Since there is no public QA dataset that marks and introduces contradicting contexts, we construct one ourselves: \dataset, a large-scale dataset that specifically serves this need.
-Our dataset is constructed on top of SQuAD 1.1~\citep{DBLP:conf/emnlp/RajpurkarZLL16}.
-For each context paragraph $P$ in SQuAD, we create a fake version $P'$ by modifying information in $P$, such that: 1) certain information in $P'$ contradicts with the information in $P$, and 2) $P'$ is fluent, consistent, and looks realistic.
-We include both human-written and model-generated fake contexts in our dataset to simulate a realistic environment.
-For the human-written part, we ask Mechanical Turkers to write fake contexts by modifying the original context.
-For the model-generation part, we propose a strong rewriting model, namely \model, which can controllably mask and re-generate constituency spans in the original context to produce fake contexts.
-The original contexts, human-written and model-generated fake contexts are mixed together blindly and presented to QA model to answer a given question.
-A sample of \dataset is shown in Figure~\ref{fig:dataset_example}, where the model is presented with multiple contradicting contexts to predict the answer for a given question.
-This stimulates a real-world situation where both real and fake information are retrieved as the context documents for open-domain QA.
+We study the risks of misinformation to question answering by investigating how QA models behave on a \textit{misinformation-polluted web corpus} that is mixed with both real and fake information.
+To create such corpus, we propose a \textit{misinformation attack} strategy which curates fake versions of Wikipedia articles and then injects them into the clean Wikipedia corpus.
+For a Wikipedia article $P$, we create its fake version $P'$ by modifying information in $P$, such that: 1) certain information in $P'$ contradicts with the information in $P$, and 2) $P'$ is fluent, consistent, and looks realistic.
+We study both human-written and model-generated misinformation.
+For the human-written part, we ask Mechanical Turkers to create fake articles by modifying original wiki articles.
+For the model-generation part, we propose a strong rewriting model, namely \model, which can controllably mask and re-generate text spans in the original article to produce fake articles.
+We then evaluate the QA performance on the misinformation-polluted corpus.
 A robust QA model should be able to deal with misinformation and properly handle contradictory information.

-Unfortunately, from extensive experiments, we find that existing QA models are vulnerable under contradicting contexts brought about by misinformation, regardless of whether the fake contexts are manually-written or model-generated.
-State-of-the-art QA models~\citep{DBLP:conf/naacl/DevlinCLT19,DBLP:journals/corr/abs-1907-11692,DBLP:journals/tacl/JoshiCLWZL20} all suffer from a significant drop in their exact match (EM) score by 20--30 when presented with contradicting contexts in \dataset.
-Our analyses show that 1) our proposed context-rewriting \model can create more deceiving misinformation than GPT-2~\citep{radford2019language}, and that 2) though machine-generated fake contexts are deceiving, they are generally not on par with human-written ones.
-We find that humans are still much better at making subtle and efficient edits to create contradicting information.

-To defend against the potential threat of misinformation, we build a more robust QA system that integrates question answering with a misinformation discriminator in a joint fashion.
-Decisions made by discriminator assist QA models in identifying likely misinformation, which in turn improves the EM score by 17.2\%, assuming access to a sufficient level of training data.